webcompat/webcompat.com/CONTRIBUTING.md

 * [Acknowledgements](#acknowledgements)

-## Question or Problem
+## Questions or Problems

 If you have a question about the site or about web compatibility in general, feel free to join us in the #webcompat channel on the Mozilla IRC network.
 [Here's how to join](https://wiki.mozilla.org/IRC#Connect_to_the_Mozilla_IRC_server).

-Otherwise, you can try to ping Mike Taylor on the Freenode network with the following command `/msg miketaylr hi I have a question about webcompat.com`.
+Otherwise, you can try to ping Mike Taylor on the Freenode network with the following command `/msg miketaylr Hi, I have a question about webcompat.com`.

 ## Filing an Issue